 - Camping in the mountains?
 Prep for lower temps by packing warmer clothes last.

 - Long drive to the campground?
-Have a quick dinner and snacks in a spot you can easily get to them so you can feed your crew before setting up camp.
+Have a quick dinner and snacks in an easy-to-access spot so you can feed your crew before setting up camp.

 - Expecting rain?
 Make sure that canopy is the first thing you can get out of the car.

 Layering order matters too.
-Always pack heavier items underneath lighter, more fragile items so nothing gets crushed.
-If you won’t be making any stops between home and the campground, go ahead and stack other gear on top of the cooler.
+Always pack heavier items underneath lighter, more fragile items, so nothing gets crushed.
+It’s OK to stack other gear on the cooler if you aren’t making any stops between home and the campground.
 Otherwise, keep it accessible for drinks or snacks en route. (or pack a smaller cooler for quick and easy access to your road trip foods)